munificent/craftinginterpreters/book/types-of-values.md

 print -false; // Uh...
 ```

-We need to handle that gracefully, which means it's time for **runtime errors**.
+We need to handle that gracefully, which means it's time for *runtime errors*.
 Before performing an operation that requires a certain type, we need to make
-sure the value *is* that type.
+sure the Value *is* that type.

 For unary negation, the check looks like this:

 ^code op-negate (1 before, 1 after)

-First, we check to see if the value on top of the stack is a number.
+First, we check to see if the Value on top of the stack is a number.
 If it's
 not, we report the runtime error and <span name="halt">stop</span> the
 interpreter.
 Otherwise, we keep going.
 Only after this validation do we unwrap
 the operand, negate it, wrap the result and push it.